 This started out as a brief discussion of the roots of my interest in China in high school, but has expanded to include my pursuit of that interest in college, a reminisce about my time in Taipei and Beijing in the early 1990s that grows steadily longer, and some closing thoughts.

 I wrote this because one of the questions I am asked most frequently when I am in China is, “How did you become interested in China?”
 I have a short answer which I usually give which makes the evolution of my interest seem fairly linear, logical, and coherent, but the reality is that the development of my interest was somewhat happenstance, and over the long-term, was very dependent on my good fortune in being presented with opportunities to pursue my interest in China that also played to my strengths and took advantage of my previous training.
-I decided to start writing this as a way of laying everything down, even all the pieces don’t quite line up.
+I decided to start writing this as a way of laying everything down, even though all the pieces don’t quite line up.

 I first developed an interest in China in high school as a result of conversations with my father’s Chinese graduate students and visiting scholars.
 This was in the early 1980s.
 At the time, my father was teaching computer science at the Illinois Institute of Technology.
 He occasionally hosted visiting scholars from China who were mid-career professionals or academics in computer science who had been sent to the United States to update their knowledge and skills.
 Most of them returned to China and resumed work there after completing their visit.
 Since they were roughly the same age as my father, and had families back in China, he often invited them to our home.

 These conversations left a deep impression on me.
 At the time, I was living in a small college town in the Midwest: Dekalb, Illinois.
 In retrospect it was in many ways a nice place to attend middle and high school, but it was not a place that offered high school students many opportunities for contact with people from other countries, or very different backgrounds.
-Conversations with my father’s visitors were accordingly eye-opening.
+Conversations with my father’s visitors from China were accordingly eye-opening.
 They talked about their impressions of the United States, good and bad, as well as their own experiences back in China, as well as their family histories.
 They were all highly educated, and many were from families that had been of high status before 1949, so they had suffered terribly during the Cultural Revolution.

 My father also visited China as a member of an academic delegation in 1983 and once more a year or two later.
 I was a sophomore or junior in high school.
 On his return, my father suggested that I pay attention to China because based on what he saw during his visit, there was a great deal happening.
 He noted that there was a remarkable amount of construction going on.
 He was also impressed at the seriousness of the scholars he met with.

 As a result of my father’s reports about his visit, and conversations with his visitors, I became interested in China.
 I began reading whatever I could find about China.
 I lived in a university town, Dekalb, Illinois, that had several used bookstores, so it was easy to find things.
-One of the first things I read was Ho Bing-ti’s Ladder of Success in Imperial China which was lying around the house because my dad had it read decades before and still had lying around.
+One of the first things I read was Ho Bing-ti’s Ladder of Success in Imperial China which was lying around the house because my dad had it read decades before and still had it lying around.
 For better or worse, I also read Edgar Snow’s mostly fawning books about the years before and after the Revolution.

 In retrospect, this haphazard, almost random path towards an interest in China seems a bit atypical.
 Many of the academics I run into in Chinese studies can trace the origin of their interest to something specific, like an interest in Chinese philosophy, religion, martial arts, poetry and/or art.
 Often, this developed out of initial exposure in college.
 Outside academics, interest in China, or Asia more generally, often seems to reflect a fascination with the exotic, sometimes in a very unsavory way, or a hope that Eastern philosophy or religion will offer answers that Western philosophy or religion will not.